d3/d3-array/README.md

 ### Objects

-Another common data type in JavaScript is the *associative array*, or more simply the **object**, which has a set of named properties.
-Java refers to this as a *map*, and Python a *dictionary*.
-JavaScript provides a standard mechanism for iterating over the keys (or property names) in an associative array: the [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).
+A common data type in JavaScript is the *associative array*, or more simply the **object**, which has a set of named properties.
+The standard mechanism for iterating over the keys (or property names) in an associative array is the [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).
 However, note that the iteration order is undefined.
-D3 provides several operators for converting associative arrays to standard arrays with numeric indexes.
+D3 provides several methods for converting associative arrays to standard arrays with numeric indexes.

 A word of caution: it is tempting to use plain objects as maps, but this causes [unexpected behavior](http://www.devthought.com/2012/01/18/an-object-is-not-a-hash/) when built-in property names are used as keys, such as `object["__proto__"] = 42` and `"hasOwnProperty" in object`.
-(ES6 introduces Map and Set collections which avoid this problem, but browser support is limited.)
-If you cannot guarantee that map keys and set values will be safe, you should use [map](#map) and [set](#set) instead of plain objects.
+If you cannot guarantee that map keys and set values will be safe, use [maps](#maps) and [sets](#sets) (or their ES6 equivalents) instead of plain objects.

 <a name="keys" href="#keys">#</a> d3_array.<b>keys</b>(<i>object</i>)